 But my blog is far from over.
 There is so much in my head that I took away from school and individual subjects that would simply be too bad not to share.
 I mean, it’s a win-win situation after all: here I can pursue my hobby of writing and at the same time make your learning life a little easier – at least that’s my hope.
 The blog reminds me every day of the funniest days in the classroom, of my devoted learning overviews, of special school projects and, last but not least, of the people who had a strong influence not only on my school days but also on me.

 I love to indulge in thoughts, but reality is usually different.
-After one and a half years of studying physics, I have not only learned a lot about physical and mathematical problems, but above all a whole lot about myself.
-Even though I always thought I could organize myself well, I have to admit: my strategies don’t always work in my studies.
+After two and a half years of studying physics, I have not only learned a lot about physical and mathematical problems, but above all a whole lot about myself.
+Even though I always thought I could organize myself well, I have to admit: this degree demands a lot from me.
 I didn’t develop my photography skills or contribute to the student magazine.
 I merely tried to get through the semesters as happily as possible.
 And I’m still learning how to do that best.

 I know that this time (our school and training/study time) is one of the most intense times of our lives and goes by insanely fast.
 So I don’t intend to waste it.
 And neither should you.
 Rediscover the real main aspect of learning, learning new skills and new knowledge, and start loving it.
 Sure, it’s easier said than done with all the stress and social pressure.
 But you are not the only person who feels this way.
 Share with fellow human beings.
 Start studying for yourself again and not just for grades.
 Find a balance.
 And discover your passion.
 Start now.
 Or as my experimental physics professor said last semester: